sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 So, life appeared like this: this universe appeared with lots of atoms, atoms started to connect into molecules, and it was only a matter of time that atoms connect together into self-replicating molecule-robot (some molecules were unstable and died), some such molecule later evolved into us.

+NOTE: it is not similar to "from nothing a plane was created", because we need (for example) just 1000 atoms to arrange properly to create a "self-replicating molecule-robot".
+So, it's very probable that this will happen in infinite universe.

-3. We don't know why universe was created, but there is an Anthropic principle (we are here because we are here, lol, kind of)
+3. We don't know why universe was created, but there is an Anthropic principle (we are here because we are here, lol)

 Thus, god is an extra variable to a function that works fine without extra variable. (about this later)